neonvixie/individual-formative-project/README.md

 ## Main Data Analysis Libraries
 I used `pandas` to read and modify the .csv files.
 I used `matplotlib`, `seaborn` and `plotly` for data visualization

 ## Credits
-I use business requirements and the data from the kaggle [Car Price Prediction](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction).
+I use business requirements and the data from the Kaggle [Car Price Prediction](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction).
 I relied heavily on AI (especially Google's Gemini) to understand the dataset content.
 I also relied on copilot and chatgpt for simple queries and I used it to help me a little bit with the code.
 I also used a copilot to generate one of the graphs, which uses sub libraries of plotly that are outside of the course curriculum.

 I also copied a lot of code from a test project I did a day earlier.

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
+The project used template from the Code Institute.
+Project template was from [here](https://github.com/Code-Institute-Org/data-analytics-template) and readme template from [here](https://github.com/Code-Institute-Solutions/da-README-template)
-- The images used for the gallery page were taken from this other open-source site